bxparks/AceWire/README.md

 The `using` statement is the C++11 version of a `typedef` that defines `WireInterface`.
-It is not strictly necessary here, but it allows the same pattern to be used for the more complicated examples below.
+It is not strictly necessary here, but it allows the same code structure to be used for the more complicated examples below.

 The `T_WIRE` template parameter contains a `T_` prefix to avoid name collisions with too many `#define` macros defined in the global namespace on Arduino